mongodb/mongo-c-driver/doc/mongoc_bulk_operation_update_many_with_opts.rst

 * ``opts``: A :symbol:`bson:bson_t` containing additional options.
 * ``error``: A :symbol:`bson:bson_error_t` any errors that may have occurred.

+.. include:: includes/bulk-crud-opts.txt
+* ``bypassDocumentValidation``: Set to ``true`` to skip server-side schema validation of the provided BSON documents.
+* ``arrayFilters`` An array of filters specifying to which array elements an update should apply.

 See Also
 --------